 This power outage food list comes in handy in any emergency situation.
 The list features foods that don’t require cooking or refrigeration and are non-perishable.

 Power Outage Food List

 Most of the foods on this list can be opened without the need for any tools.
-But owning a manual can opener for these kind of situations is just the smart thing to do.
+But owning a manual can open for these kinds of situations is just the smart thing to do.

 Cereal is not the healthiest of foods, but kids love it and it can be stored for a long time.

-Serve it with boxed milk and they’ll eat for weeks.
+Serve it with boxed milk and they’ll eat it for weeks.